19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 In addition to my Omni-Drone linup are Sky-Leviathans.
 These are a swarm of Omni-Drones set to fly in formation resembling a "swiming" leviathan.

 [Valkyrien Skies 2 (VS2)](https://modrinth.com/mod/valkyrien-skies) is a Minecraft Mod that turns minecraft structures into physics objects.
-With it are an army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that "add" stuff to make them fly.
+With it are an army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that "add" stuff to make them fly among other things.
 Coupled with [ComputerCraft](https://modrinth.com/mod/cc-tweaked) we can achieve omnidirectional flight.

 Visit their discord servers: ([VS2](https://discord.gg/aWeNDCUTS6), [CC](https://discord.gg/dRTtrdK)) to learn more.